 Defenses to Unlawful Assembly

-The government’s lawyer has to prove beyond a reasonable doubt that you’re guilty of all statutory elements of unlawful assembly.
-If they can’t do that, you get acquitted.
-If you’re acquitted, you’re not guilty.
+The government’s lawyer has to prove you guilty.
+If they fail, then you will get acquitted.
 If you’re not guilty, you go home.

 Some possible unlawful assembly defenses include:

-If your evil twin brother was the one at the riot, you shouldn’t be convicted of his offense.
+If your evil twin brother was the one at the riot, you shouldn’t be convicted.

 If you can prove that you were somewhere else, then you couldn’t have committed the crime.